Learner drivers' insurance

 You'll have the same options as above, so your own standalone policy if you'll be the main driver, or being a named driver if you're a less frequent user.

-However, as you'll no longer need to be supervised by a qualified driver at all times, sadly you're likely to find your policy jumps up in price.
-For more information, see our car insurance for new drivers guide.
+However, now that you have passed your driving test you'll no longer need to be supervised by a qualified driver at all times, sadly you're likely to find your policy jumps up in price in the short term as you've little experience and you won't have built up a no-claims bonus.
+For more information, see our Car insurance for new drivers guide and Young drivers' insurance.

 What affects the cost of learner drivers' insurance?

-Like most insurance, the price you pay is calculated based on how much of a risk the insurer thinks you are – so how likely it reckons you'll be to make a claim (or cause someone else to claim off of your policy).
+Like most insurance, the price you pay is calculated based on how much of a risk the insurer thinks you are – so how likely it reckons you'll be to make a claim (or cause another person to claim off of your policy).

 This is just one factor of how insurers price a policy though, here's a quick overview of other things that make a difference (see what affects your quote for detailed information).

 • The type of policy you go for – comprehensive can be cheaper.
 You'd logically assume third-party insurance would be cheapest, as it offers less cover than comprehensive, but it can be viewed as insurers as a more risky option.
-So always compare prices for each type.
+So always compare prices for each type of annual policy.

 • Other drivers on the policy – adding an experienced driver can cut costs.
 You're a high-risk driver as a learner, so adding someone who is a much lower risk as a second (and/or third) driver can bring down the average risk and you may get a cheaper policy.